sfnetworks/spnethack/blogpost.md

 The nodes of the network, are the start and end points of the edges.
 The locations of these points can be derived by using the `st_coordinates` function in sf.
-When given a set of linestrings, this function breaks down each of them into the points they are build up.
+When given a set of linestrings, this function breaks down each of them into the points they are built up from.
 It returns a matrix with the X and Y coordinates of those points, and additionally an integer indicator L1 specifying to which line a point belongs.
 These integer indicators correspond to the edge indices defined in step 1.
 That is, if we convert the matrix into a `data.frame` or `tibble`, group